Overview

 When should I get a motorised mobility aid?

 This is a very personal decision.
 There is a common stereotype that people who use wheelchairs (electric or otherwise) or mobility scooters are completely unable to walk and there are often stigmatised representations of using wheelchairs or mobility scooters.
 A wheelchair or mobility scooter is simply a tool to enable you to live a more independent life.
 Nina Tame is a disabled influencer on Instagram who puts it very simply and clearly.
 She says “If you think you need a mobility aid then you need a mobility aid”.
-You may be assessed by your local wheelchair services or occupational services or you may simply find that your ability to get out and about is far more limited than you would like.
+You may be assessed by your local wheelchair services or occupational therapy department or you may simply find that your ability to get out and about is far more limited than you would like.
 It is important to continue to exercise to your best ability if have some walking ability but you can make more choices about where you exercise if you are more mobile.

 What are the factors in considering what I need?